votingworks/vxmail/docs/product-spec.md

 - track ballot delivery to voters
 - track ballot return from voters

-All ballot printing, stuffing, and mailing is managed by VotingWorks and its partners, while election officials can track that process via the VxMail Ballot Manager.
-Voters receives a ballot and return envelope, including, as per best practices, a clear location to sign printed on the return envelope.
+All ballot printing and mailing is managed by VotingWorks and its partners.
+Election officials can track this process via the VxMail Ballot Manager.
+Voters receive a ballot and return envelope, including, as per best practices, a clear location to sign printed on the return envelope.